-POLICY TITLE: CREDIT CHARGE USAGE
+POLICY TITLE: CREDIT CARD USAGE

-POLICY #FIN-05: It is the policy of the Desert Healthcare District ("District") Board of Directors to prescribe the internal controls for management of the District credit card(s).
+POLICY #FIN-05: It is the policy of the Desert Healthcare District ("District") Board of Directors to prescribe the internal controls for management of the District & Foundation credit card(s).

 - Scope.
 In general, it is the policy of the District to establish accounts with vendors for invoicing.
 Credit cards are to be used only for one-time purchases making account establishment impractical, or only for situations where payment by check is not possible (e.g., on-line trainings, etc.). - 2.
-A credit card will be issued to the Chief Executive Officer and/or the Chief Administration Officer.
-The credit card will not be issued to or used by members of the Board of Directors. - 2.a All credit card bills will be paid in a timely manner to avoid late fees and finance charges, whenever possible. - 2.b All credit card expenses will be reasonable and necessary to the furtherance of District business.
-No personal expenses will be charged on a District credit card.
-If there is an overlap on a transaction between personal and District business, the employee will pay for the transaction personally and then request reimbursement by the District. - 2.c All credit card transactions will have third-party documents (receipts) attached and the District purpose annotated by the cardholder. - 2.d The Chief Administration Officer will review and approve credit card transactions by all cardholders.
+A District credit card will be issued to the Chief Executive Officer (CEO) and/or the Chief Administration Officer (CAO).
+A Foundation credit card will be issued to the CEO, CAO, and Chief of Community Engagement (CCE).
+The credit card will not be issued to or used by members of the Board of Directors. - 2.a All credit card bills will be paid in a timely manner to avoid late fees and finance charges, whenever possible. - 2.b All credit card expenses will be reasonable and necessary to the furtherance of District/Foundation business.
+No personal expenses will be charged on a District/Foundation credit card.
+If there is an overlap on a transaction between personal and District/Foundation business, the employee will pay for the transaction personally and then request reimbursement by the District/Foundation.
+In the event of a charge which includes both personal and District/Foundation business, reimbursement shall be made to the District/Foundation immediately. - 2.c All credit card transactions will have third-party documents (receipts) attached and the District/Foundation purpose annotated by the cardholder.

+2.d The Chief Administration Officer will review and approve credit card transactions by all cardholders.
 The Chief Executive Officer will review and approve credit card transactions by the Chief Administration Officer.
-The credit card bill with receipts and purpose will be reviewed by the Finance, Legal, Administration, and Real Estate Committee each month.
+The credit card expenditure reportwith amounts and purpose will be reviewed by the Finance, Legal, Administration, and Real Estate Committee each month.